TAWC Water College spotlights High Plains irrigation technology, research

 By: Norman Martin

-Among the program highlights are:
+Among the Water College's highlights were:

 • Kevin Brinkley, President and CEO, Plains Cotton Cooperative Association; "Undeniable Demographic